Los Angeles County Superior Court: Clerks

 The court clerks, or Judicial Assistants, are responsible for managing the courtrooms and other clerical courtroom activities, interacting with the attorneys and the public, administering oaths, assisting with the impaneling juries, and are responsible for the inventory and safe-keeping of the exhibits.
-The current, and soon to be retired Clerk, is John A. Clarke.
+The current Clerk is David W. Slayton.

 Bailiffs

-The functions of the bailiff are carried out by Los Angeles County Sheriff, currently Alex Villanueva, under contract.
+The functions of the bailiff are carried out by Los Angeles County Sheriff, currently Robert Luna, under contract.